Aloodo/www/src/brands.md

 customer protection.

-## Does the brand depend on impressions formed over long-term use?
+## Does the brand depend on reputation formed over long-term use?

 Look for goods that are difficult to evaluate at point of purchase and where an experience with a deceptive